KDE/documentation-docs-krita-org/untranslatable_pages/building_krita.rst

     cp -r ./signed.app ~/persistent/krita.app/

-I don't really know why it was originaly planned, but it allows catching cases when ``rcodesign`` silently drops the files from the signed package
+I don't really know why it was originally planned, but it allows catching cases when ``rcodesign`` silently drops the files from the signed package
 (copying the files back will leave some files unsigned, and therefore fail the following verification step).

 To verify the final package you need to use a real MacOS device: